Hana Hishikawa

 Hana Hishikawa (菱川 花菜, Hishikawa Hana) is a Japanese voice actress who is affiliated with Raccoon Dog (formerly with Pro-Fit).
 She played her major first voice role as Yui Nagomi/Cure Precious, the protagonist of the 2022 magical girl anime series Delicious Party Pretty Cure.

 Biography

-Hishikawa was born on 19 May 2003 in Tokyo.
+Hishikawa was born on 19 May 2003 in Tokyo to her father Seiichi Hishikawa, a film director.
 After finishing training in 2020, she became affiliated with the voice acting agency Pro-Fit while in high school.
 As a result of Pro-Fit's closure, Hishikawa was transferred to Raccoon Dog on 1 April 2022.
 In 2022, she was selected as the main character of Delicious Party Pretty Cure, Yui Nagomi/Cure Precious.